Santoshkasam/LiDAR-obstacle-detection/README.md

 1. Load the PCL Point Cloud
 2. Filter the Point Cloud
 3. Segment the points into obstacle cloud and ground plane cloud
+4. Cluster the points that form the objects
+5. Apply bounding boxes on the clustered objects

+Following are the detailed explanations of these steps

+## Filtering